Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 I hope that this post has helped you think about ways that you can streamline your sub planning process.
 Our job is not easy, and I can’t really think of many other professions out there that require folks to work even when they’re ill.
 Planning ahead, converting your plans to digital activities, and taking advantage of the French Sub Plans, Spanish Sub Plans, and Italian Sub Plans I’ve created are all fantastic ways to ensure that you’ll be ready next time you need to call out sick.

-When you or a loved one falls ill, or when an emergency pops up for you, it’s so important for you to be present for yourself and your family.
-I hope that you will focus your time, attention, and energy on taking care of yourself and those who matter to you—your students will be just fine. :)
+When you or a loved one falls ill or when an emergency pops up for you, it’s so important for you to be present for yourself and your family.
+I hope you will focus your time, attention, and energy on taking care of yourself and those who matter to you—your students will be fine. :)

 By the way, what are some activities you leave for your students when you have to be out?
 I’d love it if you’d share them with me in the comment section below!